Blak In-Justice: Incarceration and Resilience

 Blak In-Justice makes an engaging and important contribution to public discourse about First Nations injustice and the power of cultural practices.
 It also highlights the vital role of art in First Nations communities and Australian society in raising awareness, sharing stories and creating change.

-List of participating artists include: Vernon Ah Kee; Richard Bell; Gordon Bennett; Mia Boe; Trevor “Turbo” Brown; Ronald Bull; Robert Campbell Junior; Destiny Deacon; Karla Dickens; Julie Dowling; Kevin Gilbert; Les Griggs; Ricky Maynard; Albert Namatjira; Trevor Nickolls; Jimmy Pike; Reko Rennie; Gordon Syron; Judy Watson; Anwar Young, Unrupa Rhonda Dick and Frank Young.
+Participating artists: Angus Abdullah; Vernon Ah Kee; Tony Albert; Christopher Austin; Thelma Beeton; Melissa Bell; Richard Bell; Gordon Bennett; Mia Boe; Trevor ‘Turbo’ Brown; Ronald Bull; Robert Campbell Junior; Felicity Chafer Smith; Daniel Church; Destiny Deacon; Karla Dickens; Julie Dowling; Stacey Edwards; Kevin Gilbert; Les Griggs; C. Harrison; Jeffrey Jackson; Kim Kennedy; Thomas Marks; Ricky Maynard; Sean Miller; S. Morrison; Albert Namatjira; Trevor Nickolls; Jimmy Pike; Reko Rennie; Keith Ritchie; Sonia Sadler; Spinifex Gum feat.
+Briggs and Marliya; Gordon Syron; Judy Watson; Robby Wirramanda; Anwar Young, Unrupa Rhonda Dick and Frank Young; and Raymond Young.

 Curators: